 A moon garden, an essential part of a witch’s garden

 In truth, I hate gardening but love sitting in gardens.
+Hence the need for a gardener.
 Gardens tend to require a lot of work in the summer.
 Where we live summers can be brutal.
 Just stepping outside is often enough to drench a person in sweat.
 There is a time and a place for that, and a certain primordial feel to working the garden in that kind of heat.
 But it’s not the nicest time to lounge amongst the flowers.

 My first experience with the intoxicating nature of botanicals came as I was driving home with my first store bought night blooming plant, a somewhat large Jessamine, or night blooming Jasmine bush.
 It was just after dark and I was on a long, dark, nearly deserted highway, and started feeling light headed and well, stoned to be honest.
 I pulled to the side of the road, lowered the window and breathed fresh air.
 The interior of the van had grown so pungent with the perfume of the Jessamine that I still smelled of it the next day.
 Having the plant in the front garden fills the entire front of the house with it’s perfume on summer evenings.